v12technology/fluxtion/docs/learning/learning-into.md

 ```

 ## Filtering
-After subscribing to a stream, filtering can be applied to only propagate events that match a predicate.
+After subscribing to a stream filtering only event that match the predicate are propagated.
 The wrapper
 interface provides in place filtering methods.

 ```java